Mickey Gilley Should Be In The Country Music Hall Of Fame

 And of course, the mega-selling Urban Cowboy soundtrack album spawned a half dozen massive hits, including Mickey's chart-topping Stand By Me.
 A multi-platinum seller, it was both a country and pop music smash.

-I don't know if the numbers are sufficient for Mickey to enter the Country Music Hall of Fame, but I know this: He should be in the discussion.
+Are the numbers sufficient for Mickey to enter the Country Music Hall of Fame?
+I think they are.